segmentio/segment-docs/src/personas/warehouses.md

 ### Why are there multiple schemas prefixed with `personas_` in my warehouse when I only have one space?

-The segment pipeline currently has a 1:1 source to destination restriction.
-This means a source can only send data to a single type of destination, i.e. one source cannot send to two different Amplitude instances.
-To get around this restriction, Personas will actually use multiple sources to emit events to your connected destinations.
-If you have three webhook destinations in your Personas space, Personas will create three different sources to emit events to your webhooks, which then make three different warehouse schemas.
-Most likely, this is the reason you can actually have more schemas than spaces!
+Segment currently can only connect a source to one instance of each destination, for example, one source cannot send to two different Amplitude instances.
+To get around this restriction, Personas creates multiple sources to send events to the destinations connected to your Personas space.
+For example, if you have three webhook destinations in your Personas space, Personas creates three different sources to send events to them.
+This creates three different warehouse schemas, and is usually the reason you have more schemas than spaces!